Top results

 Simply giving the class a set of statements and asking pupils to group them is a good way to begin to do this.
 You could start with very obviously unrelated statements, such as facts about three different animals which you need to sort according to the animal.

-You could then move onto statements that are more subtly different in their content: facts about one animal, but some which relate to its eating habits, some about its habitat, and others about its risk of extinction, for example.
+Then move onto statements that are more subtly different in their content: facts about one animal, but some which relate to its eating habits, some about its habitat, and others about its risk of extinction, for example.

 You can take this same activity further.
 Zero in on one animal’s habitat but with facts relating to country, biome and construction.